2: Number 877

 But Savannah had locked herself in.
 877 ran scenarios, but look at it from whatever angle, the time saving alternative of busting in would be attended with significant collateral damage.
 Equipped with plenty of cold logic and no sensitive ears, 877 calmly went to find a key.

 “There you are,” Savannah’s dad said from his seat at the table.
 “Can’t you teach that kid to talk?
 Or at least to stop the squealing?
 All those shiny plating, arms and legs and stuff.
-You know, Paulie’s Unit never lets her scream.
+You know, Paulie’s Unit across the hall never lets her scream.
 There hasn’t been a peep out of that baby since she was born three years ago.
 Savannah is embarrassing—what are you doing?”

 “I have gone to retrieve the key to Savannah’s room.
 In what unpredictable location did you last leave it?”

 “Me?
 Forget it, I haven’t a clue.
 Tap into your omniscient central core already, little bot.
 You know, if I had access to a century worth of human data, you wouldn’t catch me standing there asking me where I put the key when you know perfectly well I can’t even remember what I ate for breakfast.”